-West Lothian, in common with other areas, has experienced the impact of the global recession, and unemployment has risen as a result, with unemployment amongst young people aged 16-24 years of particular concern.
-However, latest figures show that employment rate has increased, exceeding the rates for both Scotland and Great Britain.
-Percentage of claimants of key out of work benefits has also decreased and compares favourably with the Scottish levels.
+West Lothian, in common with other areas, experienced the impact of the global recession, and unemployment increased as a result, with joblessness amongst young people aged 16-24 years a particular concern.
+In addition, the closure of the Vion food processing plant with 1,700 job losses led to a steep increase in unemployment in early 2013.
+However, since 2013 employment rate has increased, exceeding the rates for both Scotland and Great Britain.
+The number and rate of claimants of key out of work benefits and Job Seekers allowance has also decreased and compares favourably with the Scottish rates.

-There have been significant improvements in the attainment, skills and positive destinations of West Lothian young people in recent years, however there are still improvements to be made - particularly for Looked After Children, children from more deprived areas and the increasing proportion of children with additional learning/support needs.
+There have been significant improvements in the attainment, skills and positive destinations for school leavers of West Lothian young people in recent years.
+However there are still improvements to be made - particularly for Looked After Children, children from more deprived areas and the increasing proportion of children with additional learning/support needs.
 Because of the poorer attainment historically, a higher proportion of West Lothian's adults have fewer skills and a lower skills base, which leads to poorer employment outcomes.
-Both qualification and wage levels (resident and workforce) have improved relative to Scotland over the last five years, but still remain below the averages.
+Both qualification and wage levels (resident and workforce) have improved over the last five years, but still remain below the Scottish level.
 Average earnings in West Lothian are to a large extent determined by the type of employment opportunities within West Lothian.
 Nevertheless, a significant proportion (approx 45% of residents) commute to other parts of Scotland - particularly Edinburgh.
+The reduction in unemployment whilst welcome has been accompanied by an increase in the number of working-poor.